From the site

 Walk in the Giant’s Steps on the way to Ballygally.

 Journey to the legendary Giant's Causeway, a geological masterpiece created by the cooling of lava which burst through the earth's crust millions of years ago.
 Next, prepare yourself for miles of breathtaking beauty as you travel along the road clinging to the Antrim Coast.
-Continue onto your hotel, overlooking the golden sands of Ballygally Bay.
+Continue onto your hotel, overlooking Ballygally Bay.
 For those who are brave enough, perhaps check out The Ghost Room, in one of the castle’s turrets?
 In the evening, please join us for a finale Celebration Dinner, where old-fashioned hospitality is blended with good food and wine for an experience that delights the senses.

-Follow the Antrim Coast to Belfast.
+The Antrim Coast to Belfast.

 An early departure transfer will arrive at Dublin airport at 08:00.